 Tovah Means, MS, LMFT, Owner

 Tovah received her Masters of Marriage and Family Therapy from The Family Institute at Northwestern University in 2009.
-After graduating, she completed a 2 year fellowship at Womencare Counseling Center where she developed her specialty in treating complex, developmental trauma.
+After graduating, she completed a 2 year fellowship at Womencare Counseling Center where she began developing her specialty in treating complex, developmental trauma and dissociation.
+In addition to running the practice, Tovah speaks, teaches and consults about treating complex trauma through local universities, group practices, medical practices, and Watch Hill Therapy.

 Connect with her on LinkedIn!